EmaroLab/Miro_stereo_ROS/README.md

 > The MiRo-MDK publishes 2 images form its left and right eye cameras, over topics “miro/rob01/platform/caml” and “miro/rob01/platform/camr”.
 But it does not publishes the much required [Camera_info](http://docs.ros.org/api/sensor_msgs/html/msg/CameraInfo.html) messages for these.
 So we had to do the calibration to find the Camera parameters (saved as .yaml file).
 Before doing this, the images need to be resized/rescaled before calibration, since for stereo algorithm analysis we need only the overlap part of the 2 images(30 degrees overlap for MiRo).
 We have used Open_cv(CV_bridge for ROS) tools for the resizing/rescaling.

 >The camera_info message components involve intrinsic and extrinsic parts.
-The intrinsic parts are related to single camera and can be found from [monocular calibration]().
+The intrinsic parts are related to single camera and can be found from [monocular calibration](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration).
 However the extrinsic parts are related to stereo camera exclusively, and for that we need proper stereo_calibration to be done and shall verify the rectified image.
 We used the rospackage: [Camera_calibration](http://wiki.ros.org/camera_calibration) and followed the corresponding [tutorial](http://wiki.ros.org/camera_calibration/Tutorials/StereoCalibration) for stereo calibration. **It shall be kept in mind that we need to get the camera_info message parameters for the Scaled_MiRo images since that would used for furthur processing.** As the outpout we will get yaml files for left and right camera_info messages.
 This can be used to publish the camera_info message over a topic.

 >Furthur we need to synchronize all data.
 All the MiRo Messages are produced without a [header](http://docs.ros.org/lunar/api/std_msgs/html/msg/Header.html):frame_id, which is very important for stereo processing packages and visualisation packages/softwares.
-Similarily the time_stamps of images can be different So, before Stereo-processing, we take all incoming messages(Scaled images, Camera_info and Odomerty message).
+Similarily the time_stamps of images are not necessarily same.
+So, before Stereo-processing, we take all incoming messages(Scaled images, Camera_info and Odomerty messages) and republish them by giving the frame_id **stereo** to images and camera_info messages and same time stamp to all of them *(we copy the time stamp of the odometry message to distribute them over all others, thus giving priority to the Odometry.
+Same can also be done by giving the priority to one of the left/right image.
+Otherwise we can generate new time stamp corresponding to current time.)*

+> For visualisation
 >Thus executables/nodes:
  - **scaleimage_left and scaleimage_right**
    - Subcribes to “miro/rob01/platform/caml” and “miro/rob01/platform/camr”